 For a simple girls’ weekend away, Cornwall out of season is a sensible move.
-Once the summer throngs trickle away, the roads unclog, the beaches empty, and even the air seems less stressed than before.
+Once the summer throngs trickle away, the roads unclog, the beaches empty, the multitude of attractions and things to do in Cornwall relax – and even the air seems less stressed than before.

 To test out Cornwall’s off-peak delights, I recently took a bunch of my besties to North Cornwall’s Mawgan Porth, courtesy of Classic Cottages.
 We found the region renewed with ease; the strain of the in-season rush no longer detectable in the eyes of the locals.

 This wonderful sense of Cornish calm helped our own heartbeats return to a resting pace.
 And the relaxed cafes and restaurants gave us plenty of chances to bond over good food and quiet coffees – we even managed to catch a breaking wave or two.

 Padstow is no longer the simple fishing town it once was.
 Synonymous with Rick Stein (who owns a restaurant, hotel, fish and chip shop, and a seafood school here), it has more glitz than lobster pots these days.
 Today Padstow boasts some of the best seafood restaurants in the county, as well as boutique shops and art galleries that look like they’re fresh in from London.

 Alongside the glamour, the town still retains some of its fishing-port charms: traditional fisherman’s cottages encircle the small harbour and there are a number of down-to-earth pubs and pasty shops standing fast against all-out gentrification.

 The best way to get to know Padstow is slowly: wind its twists of little streets, which are thankfully less crowded in the autumn months, nose in shop windows, walk the harbour, shelter in doorways from the rain, and exchange smiles with the other weekenders who love the off-peak pace.